Browse Items (11 total)

 Historical marker of the site of where the Confederate government was officially dissolved.
 The marker is a stone slab with the seal of the confederate government at the top centre.
 The marker rests on the site of the Wilkes County Courthouse.…

-On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly spending a counterfeit $20 bill.
-When video of the killing surfaced, showing a white officer murdering an unarmed black…
+On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly passing off a counterfeit twenty dollar bill at a convenience store.
+When the video of this white police officer killing…

 Over the years, Stone Mountain Park has evolved into a premier travel destination.
 Under the guidance of the Stone Mountain Memorial Association (SMMA), a State of Georgia authority established in 1958 to manage the park independently, all additions…